Teen identified as gunman in mass shooting at California garlic festival

 Weapons of any kind are prohibited, according to the event’s website, which also said anyone wearing clothing or paraphernalia indicating membership in a gang, including a motorcycle club, would be refused entry.

-Additional reporting by Sharon Bernstein in Sacramento, California, Rich McKay in Atlanta and Jonathan Allen in New York; editing by Nick Zieminski and Jonathan Oatis
+Additional reporting by Sharon Bernstein in Sacramento, California, Rich McKay in Atlanta, Brendan O'Brien in Chicago and Jonathan Allen in New York; editing by Nick Zieminski and Jonathan Oatis